 As the more modern real estate brokerage on the scene, eXp Realty’s training is continuously growing and evolving. eXp Realty hosts the majority of its training inside its cloud office, eXp World.
 Today, agents can attend nearly 50 hours of live training every week from the comfort of their own home.

-eXp Realty's corporate trainers, top producing agents, and team leaders from around the country lead eXp Realty's weekly training.
-Some of the training is taught consistently every week, while others are one-time training focused on a particular topic.
+eXp Realty’s corporate trainers, top producing agents, and team leaders from around the country lead eXp Realty’s weekly training.
+Some trainings occur consistently every week, while others are one-time trainings that focus on a particular topic.

-A schedule is posted every Sunday evening with the full lineup of training to take place for the week.
+eXp posts a schedule every Sunday evening with the full lineup of training to take place for the week.
 Agents can mark their calendars and plan to attend via their computer live in eXp World or listen in on-the-go via the eXp World mobile application.